catrincm/personal-website/content/publication/modesoftruth/index.md

 Our account is very general and could apply to a wide range of target domains. "

 # Summary.
 A shortened abstract for the summary pages.
 summary: "We investigate the supervaluational Kripkean account of truth and show how it can apply to finding rational indeterminate credences in undermining scenarios.
+Our construction is general and could apply to a whole range of domains.
 "

-doi: ""
+doi: 10.4324/9780429030208

 url_preprint: /papers/modesoftruth.pdf